immutable/imx-core-sdk-golang/GOLANG_GUIDELINES.md

 * Tests should start with Test followed by the function name, ie. `TestMyFunction`
 * Tests should also include the state and expected outcome, delimited with underscores: TestMyFunction_WithThisState_HasThisResult

-Good (clearly specifies state and expected outcome):
+:white_check_mark: Good (clearly specifies state and expected outcome):
 ```
 func TestQualification_UsersAlreadyQualified_DoesNotDuplicateQualification(t *testing.T) {
   ...
 }
 ```

-Bad (does not clearly specify state and expected outcome):
+:x: Bad (does not clearly specify state and expected outcome):
 ```
 func TestQualificationUsersQualified(t *testing.T) {
   ...